 Camps

-Spring Break Camp: April 14-17 from 10am-1pm and 2-5pm
+April 14-17 from 10am-1pm and 2-5pm (afternoon camp full, waitlist only)

-Our Adaptive Arts camps are a welcoming and creative space for community members who identify as Neurodivergent or Disabled.
+Our Adaptive Arts & Movement camps are a welcoming and creative space for community members who identify as Neurodivergent or Disabled.
 Each includes a variety of adaptive dance, music, theater, visual arts, or other arts experiences, opportunities to connect with peers, and artistic self expression.

 Volunteers are paired one-on-one or in small groups with participants, and support staff are available to assist with personal care needs.
 At this time, we are unable to provide nursing or medical care, or support those who engage in harm to self or others or elopement.
 Individuals who are exhibiting these behaviors will be asked to come with a support person.